license-fn/qrcode-file-transfer/README.md

 ## From source
 1. Clone the repository
-2. Run `make`
-3. Run `make install`
+2. Run `make install`
-  * This command uses pip to install the wheel built in step (2).
+    * This command uses pip to install a wheel.
 If you are using a python virtual environment, be sure to activate it before installing.